-‘Love Blossoms’: Hallmark Movie–Belgium Perfume Maker Needs Secret Ingredient
+‘Love Blossoms’: Hallmark Movie — Belgium Perfume Maker Needs Secret Ingredient

 About Love Blossoms Actress Shantel VanSanten (via Hallmark Channel)

-Love Blossoms is a wonderful movie about decisions–whether it’s choosing your own life’s path or following the dreams of your family.
+Love Blossoms is a wonderful movie about decisions — whether it’s choosing your own life’s path or following the dreams of your family.

 The Hallmark Channel movie, Love Blossoms, is produced by Leif Films, Saga Film, and Umedia.
 Executive producers are listed as Leif Bristow and Hubert Toint, according to IMDB.